 Another adventure was having the privilege of representing SMU law at mooting competitions, which have taught me the values of true perseverance and teamwork.
 The joys and pains of the process bring you to the pinnacle of your preparedness in a competition where everyone is watching you generate a level of self-awareness and personal improvement, which eventually spills over into your personal and work life.

 3. Dare to go where no man has gone before

-2017 Undergraduate Applications are now open till 26 Mar 2017!
-Find out more about our Bachelor of Laws programme today: http://bit.ly/2fy50tt
+SMU’s undergraduate admissions is now open!
+Find out more about our Bachelor of Laws programme today.

 You might also be interested in: